The Correlation Energy of the Electron Gas in the Mean-Field Regime: Extraction of the Correlation Energy by Factorization

 where the \textit{exchange correction} $\varepsilon_{k,l}\mleft(\varphi;\psi\mright)$ is given by

 Below we will often encounter expressions of the ``trace form'' $\sum_{i=1}^{n}q\mleft(Se_{i},Te_{i}\mright)$ for some bilinear mapping $q$, for example

+(Here we drop the $k$-dependence in $q$ as we will use the above formula for each $k$ separately.)
 For that reason we recall the following lemma which simplifies the calculations with these significantly: \begin{lem} Let $V$ be an $n$-dimensional Hilbert space and let $q:V\times V\rightarrow W$ be a sesquilinear mapping into a vector space $W$.
 Then for any orthonormal basis $\mleft(e_{i}\mright)_{i=1}^{n}$ of $V$ and operators $S,T:V\rightarrow V$ it holds that

 \end{lem}

 The lemma is immediate by orthonormal expansion.

 We remark that we will only consider $\ell^{2}\mleft(L_{k}\mright)$ as a \textit{real} vector space (so sesquilinearity is simply bilinearity).